 2.5.
 Best Time to Fish

-It is always better to fish for Trout early morning or late evening.
-Trout are more active during their feeding time.
-In summer, they feed from dawn to noon mainly.
+In summer, they feed mainly from dawn to noon.
 When the temperatures are low in the spring, you can fish any time of the day.

-They conglomerate along the shoreline and shoals during the fall season making them an easier target in the shallow waters.
+They conglomerate along the shoreline and shoals during the fall season, making them an easier target in the shallow waters.

 Final Note